postsharp/Metalama.Documentation/content/conceptual/using/debugging-aspect-oriented-code.md

 * Save this configuration by clicking `OK` button
 * Now change the build configuration to `LamaDebug`

-Now you are ready to debug your aspect transformed code.
+Now you are ready to debug your aspect-transformed code.

 ## Breakpoints and Step-Into

-As of now, if you put breakpoint in your code that is being modified by aspect, those breakpoints will not be hit.
-However you can use `F11` to Step-Into like you do otherwise.
+If you put a breakpoint in your code that is being modified by aspect, those breakpoints will not be hit.
+However, you can use `F11` to Step-Into as you do otherwise.

 You can, however, put breakpoints into the transformed code.
 In the following sections, you shall learn how to locate the transformed code and how to debug this.